gryphon2411/derkino/README.md

 The Derkino deployment system has been refactored to use a declarative Ansible/Helm workflow for consistent, repeatable deployments across environments.

+### Security Features

+- **Non-root containers**: All infrastructure components run with `runAsNonRoot: true`
+- **Secure secret handling**: Secrets managed via Ansible Vault with `no_log: true` to prevent logging
+- **Secret scanning**: CI pipeline includes TruffleHog to detect accidental secret commits
+- **StatefulSet for databases**: MongoDB and PostgreSQL use StatefulSet for stable storage and network identity

 ### Setup Instructions

 1. **Install dependencies** (one-time setup):